aazaff/teachPaleobiology/LabExercise2.md

 <a href="url"><img src="https://raw.githubusercontent.com/aazaff/paleobiologyWebsite/master/Lab2Figures/Plethodon.png" align="center" height="300" width="650" ></a>

+#### Step 6

-Step 5: Now that you have plotted the PCA, it should be obvious that the specimens cluster into 4 distinct groups based on their morphology - presumably species.
+Now that you have plotted the PCA, it should be obvious that the specimens cluster into 4 distinct groups based on their morphology - presumably this means that there are four different species in the data set.

-## Part II Questions - Subsection 2
+#### Part II Questions - Subsection 2

 1. Use the hummingbird dataset.
 Which object in the list records the landmark data?